Penny Pennington: Early life and education

 Penny Pennington was born in Nashville, Tennessee.
-She received a bachelor's degree in commerce with a concentration in finance from the University of Virginia and an MBA from Kellogg School of Management at Northwestern University.
+She earned a bachelor's degree in commerce with a concentration in finance from the University of Virginia and an MBA from Kellogg School of Management at Northwestern University.

 Career

 Pennington started her career with Edward Jones Investments in 2000 as a financial advisor in Livonia, Michigan.
 She was named a principal and moved to the company's St. Louis, Missouri headquarters in 2006.
-After her move to St. Louis, Pennington took on several senior leadership roles at Edward Jones.
+After relocating to St. Louis, Pennington took on several senior leadership roles at Edward Jones.
 She served as a board member on the Edward Jones Trust Co. and on the executive, management and audit committees.
 Beginning in 2015, she was head of the client strategies group; overseeing products/services delivered to clients and research, trading and marketing.

-Pennington is on the board of the Edward Jones Trust Company, a member of Edward Jones’ executive, management and audit committees and she is a senior executive sponsor of the firm's lesbian, gay, bisexual, transgender and ally (LGBTA) Business Resource Group.
+She is a senior executive sponsor of the firm's lesbian, gay, bisexual, transgender and ally (LGBTA) Business Resource Group.

 Pennington is a member of The Business Council.
 She was ranked 69th on Fortune's list of Most Powerful Women in 2023.

-Philanthropy
+Philanthropic efforts and board memberships

-Pennington is on the boards of Donald Danforth Plant Science Center; Shakespeare Festival St. Louis; Saint Louis Fashion Fund; United Way of Greater St. Louis and Whitaker Foundation.
+Pennington has served on the boards of several nonprofit and civic organizations, including the Federal Reserve Bank of St. Louis and Washington University in St. Louis.
+She has also been involved with organizations such as the United Way of Greater St. Louis, the Whitaker Foundation, and the Donald Danforth Plant Science Center.
 She is also a co-chair of the Forest Park Forever 2019 Women's Committee and 29th Annual Hat Luncheon.
-Pennington also is on the boards of the Federal Reserve Bank of St. Louis, the Washington University in St. Louis Board of Trustees and the Executive Committee of the Chair’s Council for Greater St. Louis.